• Skip to content

 For example, will you be selling furniture and equipment?
 Will employees have the option to purchase anything?

 What will happen to leftover products and equipment?
-Offering equipment, furniture, or product to employees at a deep discount can be perceived as a parting perk!
+Providing employees with equipment, furniture, or products at a deep discount can be seen as generous.

 Things to think about when delivering the news.

-• Remember that you will be sharing life-altering information to employees, so be sensitive to how this may rock their world.
+Be Sensitive to This Life-altering Event – Remember that you will share life-altering information with employees, so be sensitive to how this may rock their world.

-• Practice saying the words.
-It is one thing to think a thought but a very different thing speaking the actual words.
-The more you practice, the easier, and less emotional it will be in the delivery of the message.
+Rehearse What You Will Say – Practice saying the words.
+It is one thing to think a thought but a very different thing to speak the actual words.
+The more you practice, the easier, and less emotional it will be in delivering the message.

-• Make a copy of the information that is shared for the employees to take home.
-They will most likely be a little numb from the announcement and may forget some of the detail.
+Provide Copies for Employees – Make a copy of the information shared for the employees to take home.
+They will likely be a little numb from the announcement and may forget some details.

 Being in the position of closing a business is never easy.